4d/docs/docs/FormObjects/properties_CoordinatesAndSizing.md

 ## Corner Radius

-The Corner radius propriety is for objects of the rectangle type.
+Defines the corner roundness (in pixels) of objects of the [rectangle](shapes_overview.md#rectangle) type.
 By default, the radius value for rectangles is 0 pixels.
 You can change this property to draw rounded rectangles with custom shapes:

 ![](assets/en/FormObjects/shape_rectangle.png)

 Minimum value is 0, in this case a standard non-rounded rectangle is drawn.
 Maximum value depends on the rectangle size (it cannot exceed half the size of the shortest rectangle side) and is calculated dynamically.

-You can also set this property using the OBJECT Get corner radius and OBJECT SET CORNER RADIUS commands.
+You can also set this property using the [OBJECT Get corner radius](https://doc.4d.com/4Dv17R6/4D/17-R6/OBJECT-Get-corner-radius.301-4311357.en.html) and [OBJECT SET CORNER RADIUS](https://doc.4d.com/4Dv17R6/4D/17-R6/OBJECT-SET-CORNER-RADIUS.301-4311356.en.html) commands.

 #### JSON Grammar